tpapp/LaTeXTabulars.jl/README.md

 2. the lines are either

-    a. `Rule`s, which you would put on their own line anyway for nicely formatted LaTeX,
+    - `Rule`s, which you would put on their own line anyway for nicely formatted LaTeX,

-    b. iterables of cells (not checked for number of cells),
+    - iterables of cells (not checked for number of cells),

-    c. matrices, which are printed line by line.
+    - matrices, which are printed line by line.

 3. [booktabs](https://ctan.org/pkg/booktabs) rules are supported.